-On the 6940, you access the Directory by pressing the softkey configured for Directory functionality (see "Directory Key" on page 126).
+On the 6940, you access the Directory by pressing the softkey configured for Directory functionality (see "Directory Key").

-- 1. As stated above, the 6940 IP phone supports enhanced Directory functionality.
+- As stated above, the 6940 IP phone supports enhanced Directory functionality.
 Your Local Directory will always be available, while the availability of all other Directory sources is dependent on what has been configured by your Administrator. - 2.
-See "Directory" on page 71 for information on how to configure various Directory options. - 3.
-See "Credentials" on page 73 for information on how to input your user credentials for respective Directory sources and test connections to the Directory source(s).
+See "Directory" for information on how to configure various Directory options. - 3.
+See "Credentials" for information on how to input your user credentials for respective Directory sources and test connections to the Directory source(s).